 2. Cart Abandonment

-You can apply the same scenario to address your cart abandonment.
+You can create the same scenario to address your cart abandonment.
 An automated workflow for the cart recovery is king among other workflows and it is a must-have one for every merchant.

-Let’s look at the examples to better understand how it works.
+Let’s look at some texting examples to better understand how it works.

 Some more examples:

 - Your shopping cart is waiting for you.
 Don’t let it expire!
-Use code [code name] to get a 20% off for the entire order. [link to the site]
+Use keyword [keyword name] to get a 20% off for the entire order. [link to the site]

 - Still shopping?
 Don’t miss out!
 30% off your order.
-Use code [code name] at the checkout. [link to the site]
+Use keyword [keyword name] at the checkout. [link to the site]

 In the 4th example, you can see a workflow where the text message supports prior cart recovery emails.
-The message is sent only if emails haven’t worked.
+The message is sent only if email reminders haven’t worked.